 Poultry is an important product in the global meat market.
 While most foods of animal origin are excellent sources of high-quality protein, many are also high in fat.
 The amount and quality of fat in all meat products is a key ingredient and poultry is one alternative for health-conscious consumers who want a lower fat content in their meat consumption.
-Quality assurance of both whole and minced chicken meat is critical in the poultry industry and NIR spectroscopy has been studied an analytical tool for this.
+Quality assurance of both whole and minced chicken meat is critical in the poultry industry and NIR spectroscopy has been studied as an analytical tool for this.
 Fat, protein, and moisture are the main constituents of interest and the potential for measuring these parameters using NIR spectroscopy has been tested in various studies.
 Fatty acid profiles have also been studied.
 Even though chicken breast muscle has low-fat content, studies show good correlation for measuring fat and fatty acid profiles in ground chicken but there are particular challenges in measuring these parameters in whole chicken breast.

 - Fatty Acids Profile